carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/index.md

 ---
 share: true
-title: Utility Agents
+title: Utility Agent
 ---

-A Utility Agent is a special Utility Entity that helps your AI make the right Decision in the current situation and controls it to perform the Actions attached to the chosen Decision.
+A Utility Agent is a special [[../UtilityWorld/utility-entity|Utility Entity]] that helps your AI make the right decision based on the current situation and controls it to perform the [[../UtilityAgent/action-tasks|Action Tasks]] attached to the chosen decision.

+# Transforming GameObjects into Utility Agents

-To transform a Game Object into a Utility Agent, you need to add 2 components to it:
+To transform a Game Object into a Utility Agent, you need to attach these two components to it:
 1. **Utility Agent Facade**
 	- It is used to interact with the Game Object.
 	- To create your own Utility Agent Facade, you need to create a class inherited from `UtilityAgentFacade`.
 For example: